Source Tab

 File Format

-The HackRF and RTL-SDR devices use different file formats:
+The SDR devices use different file formats:

 - RTLSDR: interleaved, 8-bit, unsigned IQ samples